sthorat-gh/mindscript-hack-2025/prompt-repository-backend/README.md

 - Java 17 or higher
 - Gradle 7.x or higher
-- PostgreSQL 12 or higher
+- PostgreSQL 12 or higher (or use Podman to run it in a container)
+- Podman and podman-compose (for containerized PostgreSQL)

 ## Getting Started